WHU-SNA/SLF/README.md

 - `tqdm==4.36.1`

 ## Input
-The code takes an input graph in `.txt` format.
+The model use a graph in `.txt` format as input.
 Every row indicates an edge between two nodes separated by a `space` or `\t`.
 The file does not contain a header.
-Nodes can be indexed starting with any non-negative number.
+The node id should be a non-negative number.
 Four example graphs (donwloaded from [SNAP](http://snap.stanford.edu/data/#signnets), but node ID is resorted) `WikiElec`, `WikiRfa`, `Slashdot` and `Epinions` are included in the `input/` directory.
 The structure of the input file is the following:

 | Source node | Target node | Sign |
 | :-----:| :----: | :----: |